Telosnex/fonnx/README.md

 Most models can be easily converted to ONNX format, including models from Pytorch, Tensorflow, and more.

 ## Getting ONNX Models
-### HuggingFace 🤗
+### Hugging Face
-[HuggingFace](https://huggingface.co/models) has a large collection of models, including many that are ONNX format.
+[🤗 Hugging Face](https://huggingface.co/models) has a large collection of models, including many that are ONNX format.
 90% of the models are Pytorch, which can be converted to ONNX.

 Here is a search for [ONNX models](https://huggingface.co/models?sort=trending&search=onnx).